tkn-tub/pogona/docs/getting_started/scene.rst

 ----------------------------------

 The first step is to install the Pogona Blender add-on.
-For a download and instructions, head over to the add-on repository.
+For instructions and a download, head over to the `add-on repository <https://github.com/tkn-tub/pogona-blender>`_.
-**TODO**: Link!

 Adding Components
 ^^^^^^^^^^^^^^^^^